liijunwei/practice/refactoring/ch04-building-tests/note.md

 ## Developer and Quality Assurance Tests

++ I write them to improve my productivity as a pro- grammer.
+Making the quality assurance department happy is just a side effect.

 + Quality assurance tests are a different animal.
 They are written to ensure the software as a whole works.
 They provide quality assurance to the customer and don’t care about programmer productivity.

++ Tip: **When you get a bug report, start by writing a unit test that exposes the bug.**

+## Adding More Tests

++ The key is to test the areas that you are most worried about going wrong.
+That way you get the most benefit for your testing effort.

++ Tip: Think of the boundary conditions under which things might go wrong and concentrate your tests there.